On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Introduction

 \section{Introduction}

-Software bugs can be very costly to both, the users and the company providing the software.
-As the world becomes more dependent on software, detecting defects early in the development process becomes more and more critical: the earlier a bug is found and fixed, the less it costs\citep{Capers2008}.
+\IEEEPARstart{S}oftware defects can be very costly to both, the users and the company providing the software.
+As the world becomes more dependent on software, detecting defects early in the development process becomes more and more critical: the earlier a defect is found and fixed, the less it costs\cite{Capers2008}.

 The research in software defect prediction aims at the automatic and early identification of problematic software components, in order to direct the most of the testing effort towards them.